-The v9.30 update was released on June 18, adding the brand-new Chug Splash item to Fortnite Battle Royale, as the Boom Bow weapon was finally inducted into the game's vault.
-In other words, it's been removed.
+The biggest change to Fortnite Battle Royale, as the Boom Bow weapon was finally inducted into the game’s vault.
+In other words, it’s been removed.

 In addition to these changes, Epic Games have decided to mix up the appearance of the map itself, seemingly in conjunction with the upcoming Cattus Event.
 While there hasn’t been any areas removed or added to the map, players who drop into the game will see some marked changes to some of their favorite points of interest.